 What's the relationship between the IATA Dangerous Goods Regulations and the ICAO Technical Instructions?

-The IATA Dangerous Goods Regulations is a “field manual” version of the ICAO Technical Instructions.
-Written and edited by airline dangerous goods experts, the Dangerous Goods Regulations presents the requirements for shipping dangerous goods by air in a user friendly, easy to interpret format.
+The ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air (ICAO Technical Instructions) are the definitive legal requirements for international air transport.
+However, the text of these instructions can be quite complex and legalistic.
+The IATA Dangerous Goods Regulations (DGR) is a “field manual” version of the ICAO Technical Instructions.
+Written and edited by airline dangerous goods experts, the Dangerous Goods Regulations presents the requirements for shipping dangerous goods by air in a user-friendly, easy to interpret format.
 It also includes additional information which can assist shippers in making sure their consignments are in compliance and will be accepted quickly and easily by the airlines.
-Finally, since IATA airlines are somewhat stricter in their requirements than the ICAO Technical Instructions, the DGR specifies more precisely how to prepare a shipment.
+Finally, airlines may have their own rules which can be more restrictive than the ICAO Technical Instructions.
+Following the DGR ensures that you will meet all these rules as well as the legal requirements of the ICAO Technical Instructions.

 How do I know if my Lithium batteries meet the requirements of the "UN Manual of Tests and Criteria, Part III, subsection 38.3"?